A circular economy route map to ensure London thrives now and in the future

 By 2036, the circular economy could provide London with net benefits of at least £7bn every year.
 These benefits would be in the sectors of built environment, food, textiles, electricals and plastics.
 The circular economy could also generate 12,000 net new jobs in the areas of re-use, remanufacturing and materials innovation.

 Creating the right conditions to accelerate the circular economy

-In response to these challenges and opportunities, LWARB launched its Circular Economy Route Map in June 2017 to accelerate London’s transition to become a circular city.
-The route map recommends actions for stakeholders including London’s higher education, digital and community sectors as well as London’s businesses, social enterprises and its thriving finance sector.
+In response to these challenges and opportunities, LWARB launched its Circular Economt Route Map in June 2017.
+The map provides guidance for the acceleration of London’s transition to become a circular city and it recommends actions for stakeholders.
+Stakeholders such as London’s higher education, digital and community sectors, as well as London’s businesses, social enterprises and its thriving finance sector.

 An economic analysis of the route map estimated that the actions within it can contribute £2.8bn towards a wider £7bn opportunity for the capital.

 In June 2017, the GLA published an updated Responsible Procurement Policy.
 It sets out the GLA Group’s plans, ambitions and commitments for ensuring continuous improvement in the Group’s procurement activities.
 For the first time, the policy includes reference to the circular economy.

 In August 2017, the GLA published its draft London Environment Strategy.
 It covers air quality, green infrastructure, climate change mitigation and energy, waste, adapting to climate change, ambient noise and transition to a low carbon circular economy.